How Does the Bilt Credit Card Work? Can You Really Earn Points for Paying Rent?

 I had been procrastinating on applying for a while since I thought it would be difficult to set up but it could not have been any easier.
 I also incorrectly assumed that my apartment building had to be part of the Bilt Rewards Alliance—a collection of rental homes across the country—to qualify but that was simply not true.
 There are some features available only to people in a Bilt Rewards Alliance building but if you do not live in one of these buildings (I did not!), you can still apply for the Bilt Mastercard and earn points on rent.

-The card earns 1x points for rent payments (up to 50,000 points each calendar year), 2x points for travel when booked directly with airlines, hotels, and car rental agencies, 3x points for dining, and 1x points for other transactions.
-Bilt also offers double points on purchases made on Rent Day, the 1st of each month, so that is 4x on travel, 6x on dining, and 2x on other purchases (excluding rent).
+The card earns 1x points for rent payments (up to 100,000 points each calendar year), 2x points for travel when booked directly with airlines, hotels, and car rental agencies, 3x points for dining, and 1x points for other transactions.
+Bilt also offers double points on purchases made on Rent Day, the 1st of each month, so that is 4x on travel, 6x on dining, and 2x on other purchases (excluding rent, up to 1,000 bonus points).
 There is no annual fee and no foreign transaction fees.
 As an example, if you pay $2,000 each month in rent, you can earn 24,000 Bilt points each calendar year.

 Remember, the recommended best practice is to pay off your full statement balance every month to avoid paying any interest/fees.